bbauska/W3Cx-1of5-CSS.0x/README.md

 {width="5.625in" height="6.7in"}
 ------------>

-To more closely simulate a paper resume, your entire page\'s content must be centered in the middle 75% of the page.
+To more closely simulate a paper resume, your entire page&#39;s content must be centered in the middle 75% of the page.
 All your content should remain centered, and in the same position relative to the other elements on the page when you resize the browser window.

 For this project you must at least: